Who can get an order for protection?

 - you adopted the child of the abuser.1

-An order can be issued on behalf of a child against additional people, not just family and household members.2 See Can I get an order for protection if I’m a minor? for more information.
+An order can be issued on behalf of a child against additional people, not just family and household members.2 See Can a minor get an order for protection? for more information.

 Note: If an abuser has been violent towards you, stalked you, or threatened you with violence that might be carried out at your workplace, your employer has the right to file for a restraining order on your behalf.3 See Workplace Violence Restraining Orders for more information.
 If the abuser was arrested for family violence, you may also receive a “no contact order” from the criminal court, which offers some of the same protections as a civil order for protection.